Marion Crawford

-Marion Crawford, CVO (5 June 1909 – 11 February 1988) was a Scottish educator and governess to Princess Margaret and Princess Elizabeth (the future Queen Elizabeth II), who called her Crawfie.
-Crawford was the named author of the book The Little Princesses, which told the story of her time with the royal family.
-After the book was published in 1950, Crawford was socially ostracised and left Nottingham Cottage, her grace and favour house, which had been granted to her for life.
-Neither the Queen nor any other member of the Royal Family spoke to her again.
+Marion Kirk Buthlay CVO (née Crawford; 5 June 1909 – 11 February 1988) was a Scottish educator and governess to Princess Elizabeth (the future Queen Elizabeth II) and Princess Margaret.
+Known then by her maiden name, Elizabeth and Margaret affectionately called her Crawfie.
+Crawford worked for the Royal Family from 1933 to 1949.
+Upon her departure, she agreed to author The Little Princesses, a book which told the story of her time with the family.
+Though given tentative approval by the royal family to publish anonymously, Crawford was completely ostracised by them after her writing appeared under her name; she left Nottingham Cottage, her grace and favour house, and no member of the family ever spoke to her again.

 Early life and royal governess

-Crawford was born, the daughter of a mechanical engineer's clerk, at Gatehead, East Ayrshire, on 5 June 1909.
-She was raised in Dunfermline, Fife and taught at Edinburgh's Moray House Institute.
+Crawford was born the daughter of a mechanical engineer's clerk, at Gatehead, East Ayrshire, on 5 June 1909.
+She was raised in Dunfermline, Fife, and taught at Edinburgh's Moray House Institute.
 While studying to become a child psychologist, she took a summer job as the governess for Lord Elgin's children.
 This led her to take a role in the household of the Duke and Duchess of York (later King George VI and Queen Elizabeth), as the Duchess was a distant relative of Lord Elgin.
 After one year the arrangement was made permanent.

 Crawford became one of the governesses of Princess Elizabeth and Princess Margaret.
 Following the abdication of King Edward VIII in 1936, the Duke of York ascended the throne as King George VI, and Elizabeth became the heir presumptive.
 Crawford remained in service to the King and Queen, and did not retire until Princess Elizabeth's marriage in 1947, Crawford herself having married two months earlier.
 Crawford had already delayed her own marriage for 16 years so as not to, as she saw it, abandon the King and Queen.